Round-trip format conversion

 The term round-trip is used in document conversion particularly involving markup languages such as XML and SGML.
-A successful round-trip consists of converting a document in format A (docA) to one in format B (docB) and then back again to format A (docA′).
+Round-tripping consists of converting a document in format A (docA) to one in format B (docB) and then back again to format A (docA′).
 If docA and docA′ are identical then there has been no information loss and the round-trip has been successful.
 More generally it means converting from any data representation and back again, including from one data structure to another.